top of page

 http://www.biokids.umich.edu/critters/Crustacea/

 There are about 69 species of leeches in North America.
 Leeches are segmented worms.
-They are most commonly found in freshwater, but there are a few species of marine and terrestrial leeches as well.
+They are most commonly found in freshwater, but there are a few species of marine (ocean environments) and terrestrial (living on land) leeches as well.
 All leeches feed on the fluids of other organisms, some pierce and kill their prey to obtain fluid, others are parasitic and suck fluid from prey, but seldom kill them.
 Leeches move by anchoring themselves to the ground, rocks or other items using their suckers both front and back.
 Leeches have been used in medicine to help with blood flow as well as research for anesthetics.

 http://www.biokids.umich.edu/critters/Hirudinea/